Important dairy breeds of cattle in Kenya

 Purebred Ayrshires only produce red and white offspring.

-They are medium in size and weigh over 540 Kg at maturity.
-They are adapted to all management systems and are not subject to excessive foot and leg problems.
+They are medium in size and weigh over 540 Kg at maturity, mostly ranging from 450 to 600 Kg.
+They are efficient grazers, adapted to all management systems and are not subject to excessive foot and leg problems.
 Ayrshire cattle do better under pasture conditions compared to the other major dairy breeds.
 When pastures are poor, they need fewer supplements to keep them in good condition.
 These traits make Ayrshires outstanding commercial dairy cattle.

-Under good management and feeding practices the average milk production ranges from 5400 Kg of milk with a 3.9% test to as high as 7800 Kg of milk per lactation.
+Under good management and feeding practices the average milk production is 5400 Kg with a 3.9% test to as high as 7800 Kg of milk per lactation.
 Top producing Ayrshires elsewhere in the world regularly exceed 9000 Kg of milk in their lactations.
-The current world record for Ayrshire is 16,860 Kg of milk.
+The current world record for Ayrshire is 16,860 Kg of milk in a year.

 Farms keeping Ayrshire in Kenya (officially registered):